 - Let you focus on what is important to you, including ensuring time for self-care; and

 - Simplify your life, allowing you to let go of things which aren’t helping you reach your goals.

 Rhythm is emphatically not about establishing strict routines or schedules; it is there to serve you rather than turn you into its slave.
 A strong rhythm creates freedom through establishing a flow which feels natural, where everyone knows what comes next.

 I truly believe that creating such rhythms for your family can be life-changing.
 I do not, however, think that one size fits all.
 All families are different, so it makes sense that each family’s rhythm will be different too.

-That is why I am running this two week online course, dedicated wholly to helping you find clarity around what you truly need from your family rhythm, and confidence in crafting it.
+That is why I am running this course, dedicated wholly to helping you find clarity around what you truly need from your family rhythm, and confidence in crafting it.

 What will we cover?